 Final Thoughts

 I love to dry oregano in the air fryer.
 It’s such a quick and easy way to dehydrate fresh oregano to save it for later use.
+Whether you have an overabundant herb garden or just extra from the grocery store, drying oregano ensures it doesn’t go to waste.

-Whether it’s going in a tasty taco filling, marinating some Greek kabobs, or finishing off a perfect pizza, I always have to have some dried oregano in my spice cabinet.
+Whether it’s going in a tasty taco filling, marinating some Greek kabobs, or finishing off a perfect pizza, I always have to have some dried oregano in my spice cabinet!

 For one of my favorite applications, try sprinkling some oregano on Bagel Bites in the air fryer for that real pizza taste in your snack!